ConorMcKeever/TimeMetrics/README.md

 - **Internationalization (I18n)**: Use locales to support multiple languages.
 - **Bootstrap Integration**: Implement Bootstrap for consistent UI styling and layout.
 - **CSS Cleanup**: Refactor and organize CSS for maintainability and reduction of redundancy.
+- **Backend Testing**: Add proper testing to the backend code and APIs, settling with tests at the frontend level for now.